 When used with 5-inch Kerdi Band (KEBA 100/125), Ditra can be a waterproof installation.

 Update: Schluter just recently came out with their own line of Schluter branded thinset mortars.
-They have both modified and unmodified and approve their use with Ditra.
+They have both modified (All-Set), rapid modified (Fast-Set), and unmodified (Set) and approve their use with Ditra.

 For additional reference, please see this Schluter Ditra Installation Handbook pdf.